nicolaisueper/lunar-lander/README.md

 - Linux because Windows(r)(tm) is crap.
 - Build tools.
 Mainly gcc, make and some other stuff.
+- A VT1000 compatible terminal emulator for the color output.

 Just run ```make``` if you have all depencies and ```make install``` to install. ```make clean``` will clean the project up.